leejoonli/code-every-day/log.md

 ## Thoughts

 Calling by reference in C seems like way more work than in other programming languages.
 The code challenges were pretty easy at least.
 Made use of the sum() method and did a basic for loop with conditionals.
 Overall, very small progress.

+# Day 185 (9/12/2022)

+## Pointers

+Learning more about pointers.

+## Thoughts

+Learned about pointers and arrays, pointers as function arguments, and pointers with character arrays(strings).
+It seems like with pointers and arrays, there are more lenient options, and an example would be that passing an array as a function argument always is by reference and the compiler creates a pointer variable to the beginning of the array.
+Character arrays/string manipulation includes way more steps than in JS or any modern programming language but I'm getting more used to pointers and C syntax and behavior.